Stable community of values

 The family members have a long-term average of 25 per cent of their own share of the Group annual net income.
 And they only pass on Haniel shares to each other.
 This means that selling to people outside the business is not possible.

-The more than 690 shareholders are organised in the Shareholders’ Meeting.
+The more than 720 shareholders are organised in the Shareholders’ Meeting.
 It convenes once a year and elects the Family Advisory Board - the link between the family and the company - from its members for periods of five years.
 The Advisory Board comprises up to 30 family members, from which four family members are elected to the Supervisory Board by the Annual Shareholders’ Meeting.
 In addition, the Annual Shareholders’ Meeting elects 2 non-family members to the Supervisory Board, who form the group of shareholder representatives in the Supervisory Board along with the family members.
 Here, they co-determine the principles of the business policy and influence the corporate strategy.
 The chairmanship of the Supervisory Board, who form the group of shareholder representatives in the Supervisory Board along with the family members.
 Here, they co-determine the principles of the business policy and influence the corporate strategy.
-The chairmanship of the Supervisory Board has always been held by a family member.
 Shareholder and employee representatives are equally represented in this co-determined monitoring body and together they appoint and dismiss members of the Management Board, monitor their work and support them in an advisory capacity.
 Four members of the Supervisory Board form the Audit Committee, which also features equal representation.
 This monitors the accounting process and the effectiveness of the internal control system, the risk management system, the internal audit function and the compliance management system.
 Moreover, the committee examines and confirms the impartiality of the auditors of the financial statements.